 Let’s start at the very beginning.
 I started my period age 11, towards the end of my final year in primary school.
 I was the first of my friends to get my period and I can remember feeling weirdly excited.
 To me, getting my period was this big life event where I was beginning to become a woman, and naive 11 year old me was excited about that.

 As with most women, my periods began very irregular and heavy.
 Bearing in mind I was very petite and slim as a child, I used to feel really quite ill when I was on.
 I would feel sick, light-headed, dizzy, fatigued.
 I still think I may have possibly been anaemic, although this was never diagnosed.
-As I got older, I was assured that they would calm down, become regular and more manageable, but this didn’t happen.
+As I got older, I was assured that my irregular heavy periods would calm down, become regular and more manageable, but this didn’t happen.

 Throughout high school, I was back and forth to the doctors trying to find some sort of remedy for what I can only describe as Niagara Falls.
 My periods were long and heavy, usually lasting more than 2 weeks with little break in between.
 I was in pain, I was miserable and I was fed up of not being “normal”.
 I tried changes in my diet, using different sanitary options and herbal remedies and nothing made a difference.